Heidi Wilson

 In 1993, following a personal life transition, I immersed myself in Zen Shiatsu and discovered my calling in the healing arts.
 I completed my certification in Shiatsu at the Desert Institute for the Healing Arts, then began teaching Shiatsu.

 By 2005, I had synthesized decades of learning into my own program, offering a pathway for students to explore craniosacral work through a biodynamic lens.
-Every step along the way has been a weaving together of movement, listening, and trust in the unfolding process of life, the Breath of Life
+Every step along the way has been a weaving together of movement, listening, and trust in the unfolding process of life, the Breath of Life.

 Music